nychealth/Reusable-Data-Explorer/README.md

 You may notice that this data structure does not allow for, within a single measure, further by-group faceting of the data - eg, splitting the measure by age, by sex, or by other group status.
 To do that, you may consider having separate measures or indicators by different groups, rather than faceting one indicator or measure by group.

-## Aspects of the different views
+## Aspects of the different dataset views
 **Table**: Each indicator by default displays a table, which shows all measures for the indicator, all geographies, and the most recent time period.
+This is a summary of the dataset.

 **Maps and charts - a general overview**: When a user clicks a view tab (eg, Map, Trend, Correlate), the JavaScript passes the data and metadata into `renderMap()` or `renderTrend()` or other similar functions.
 These functions take the data and metadata and deliver it to a Vega-Lite visualization specification, and print it to other key parts of the page (eg, the data source, notes, or 'how calculated' fields on the page).